six5532one/meetup_api_demo/README.md

 In order to start this project, I used https://github.com/softprops/muxup as scaffolding.
-Although the final state of this repository is quite different, the templates are forked from
+Although the final state of this repository is quite different, the Flask templates for the web component of this application are forked from @softprops.
-@softprops' repo.
 The 404 and 500 error handlers are also forked from his repository.
 Thanks, @softprops!